oatmealine/uranium-template/MANUAL.md

 sprite:Draw() -- will not be drawn to the AFT
 ```

-See [the AFT example](#afts) for a quick setup to play around with.
+See [the AFT example](#afts) for a quick setup to play around with, or the example in the [aft library](#aft) for a barebones setup.
 The ability to dynamically adjust at which point in the stack they render makes them _a lot_ more powerful than you'd expect.

 #### `ActorFrame`, `ActorScroller`